CommonAccord/Site-Org/Doc/02/NDA/Form.md

 7.Ti=Limits

+7.1.Ti=Property of Disclosing Party

+7.1.sec={Confidential_Information} is and shall remain the sole property of {the_Disclosing_Party}.

+7.2.Ti=No License

-7.sec={Confidential_Information} is and shall remain the sole property of {the_Disclosing_Party}. {The_Receiving_Party} recognizes and agrees that nothing contained in {this_Agreement} will be construed as granting any property rights, by license or otherwise, to any {Confidential_Information_of_the_Disclosing_Party}, or to any invention or any patent, copyright, trademark, or other intellectual property right that has issued or that may issue, based on such {Confidential_Information}. {Neither_Receiving_Party_will} make, have made, use or sell for any purpose any product or other item using, incorporating or derived from any {Confidential_Information_of_the_Disclosing_Party}.
-Neither {this_Agreement} nor the disclosure of any {Confidential_Information} hereunder shall result in any obligation on the part of either {Party} to enter into any further agreement with the other, license any products or services to the other, or to require either {Party} to disclose any particular {Confidential_Information}.
-Nothing in {this_Agreement} creates or shall be deemed to create any employment, joint venture, or agency between the {Parties}.
+7.2.sec={The_Receiving_Party} recognizes and agrees that nothing contained in {this_Agreement} will be construed as granting any property rights, by license or otherwise, to any {Confidential_Information_of_the_Disclosing_Party}, or to any invention or any patent, copyright, trademark, or other intellectual property right that has issued or that may issue, based on such {Confidential_Information}.

+7.3.Ti=No Use

+7.3.sec={Neither_Receiving_Party_will} make, have made, use or sell for any purpose any product or other item using, incorporating or derived from any {Confidential_Information_of_the_Disclosing_Party}.

+7.4.Ti=No Agreement to Deal

+7.4.sec=Neither {this_Agreement} nor the disclosure of any {Confidential_Information} hereunder shall result in any obligation on the part of either {Party} to enter into any further agreement with the other, license any products or services to the other, or to require either {Party} to disclose any particular {Confidential_Information}.

+7.5.Ti=No Agency

+7.5.sec=Nothing in {this_Agreement} creates or shall be deemed to create any employment, joint venture, or agency between the {Parties}.

 Neither_Receiving_Party_will=Neither {Receiving_Party} will

-/Note=Phrasing in One-Way also differs here,  This seems superior.
+7.=[01/Agt/Bit/Outline/1-5.Secs]

 8.Ti=Copying

 8.sec={The_Receiving_Party} will not reproduce the {Confidential_Information_of_the_Disclosing_Party} in any form except as required to accomplish the intent of {this_Agreement}.
 Any reproduction by {a_Receiving_Party} of any {Confidential_Information_of_the_Disclosing_Party} will remain the property of {the_Disclosing_Party} and will contain any and all confidential or proprietary notices or legends that appear on the original, unless otherwise authorized in writing by {the_Disclosing_Party}.